 Before coming to Connecticut College, Bergeron was dean of the college at Brown University.
 A Phi Beta Kappa graduate of Wesleyan University, Bergeron earned master’s and doctoral degrees in music history from Cornell University, and has completed numerous scholarly publications, including two prize-winning books on French music and culture.

-She serves on the Editorial Advisory Board of Liberal Education, the flagship journal of the Association of American Colleges and Universities, on the Board of Directors of the Council of Independent Colleges, and on the board of the Eastern Connecticut Symphony Orchestra.
+She currently serves on the Editorial Advisory Board of “Liberal Education,” the flagship journal of the Association of American Colleges and Universities; on the Executive Committee of the Council of Independent Colleges; on the Board of the Association of American Colleges and Universities; as a commissioner for the New England Commission on Higher Education; and on the Board of Directors of the Eastern Connecticut Symphony Orchestra.